On the Weight Spectrum of Rate-Compatible Polar Codes: Number of minimum-weight codewords in the bit-reversal shortened polar codes

 \begin{example} Assume $N=32$, $f=x_3x_5$, the complete codewords in $T(f)$ are

-For bit-reversal shortening, the first shortened bit is the monomial $1$, so $p$ survives if and only if $a_{5,0}a_{3,0} = 0$, i.e., polynomials with $a_{5,0} = a_{3,0} = 1$ are no longer codewords in the shortened code.
-Therefore, $\lambda_f/4$ minimum-weight codewords are removed due to shortening, and the remaining codewords number is $3\lambda_f/4$.
+For bit-reversal shortening, the first shortened bit corresponds to the monomial $1$, so $p$ is valid if and only if $a_{5,0}a_{3,0} = 0$, i.e., polynomials with $a_{5,0} = a_{3,0} = 1$ are excluded from the code.
+Therefore, $\lambda_f/4$ minimum-weight codewords are removed due to shortening, and the number of remaining codewords is $3\lambda_f/4$.